-Now that summer is finally here, prickly heat or sweat rash can sometimes make life a little uncomfortable.
+Heat rash, prickly heat or sweat rash usually happens in summer and can sometimes make life a little uncomfortable.
 When we are hot, our bodies activate our sweat glands to produce sweat to cool us down.
 In order for sweat to cool our body, it needs to evaporate off the surface of our skin.
 Sometimes, however these sweat glands get blocked.
-Also known as miliaria, prickly heat occurs when perspiration is trapped under the skin, causing the skin to turn red and a sensation of warmth, stinging or prickling.
-It commonly occurs in hot, humid or tropical climates, but is also seen in patients in hospital, and in newborn babies.

 Prickly heat can be quite common in newborns within their first week of life as they have immature sweat ducts that can rupture more easily, and sweat can get trapped under the skin.
 Hospitalised or bedridden patients are prone to sweat rash, especially if lying on mattress protectors or waterproof mattresses.
 Intense physical activity (in particular if clothing doesn’t allow sweat to evaporate), wearing synthetic clothing or using non-porous dressings as well as suffering from a fever can also contribute to developing prickly heat.